 In principle, the legal provisions of the sending country, i.e. the country in which the company is headquartered, apply to the employment relationships of posted workers.

-However, certain Austrian labour law requirements (in particular the regulation of maximum working hours and minimum rest periods) must be observed, regardless of whether or not this is more advantageous for the posted worker.
+However, certain Austrian labour law requirements (in particular the regulation of remuneration, maximum working hours and minimum rest periods) must be observed, especially if this is more advantageous for the posted employee.

 The posted worker’s rights therefore include those listed below.